devdeliw/website/content/posts/nasa_derive_1.md

 & g_z \end{pmatrix}. $$

 For our simulation though, we'll start with a scalar $g \approx 2.0023$.
-Our Zeeman Hamiltonian is defined as
+Our Zeeman Hamiltonian is given by

 $$
 \boxed {